-Today, I’m thrilled to share with you a just-published meta-analysis of no fewer than 14 scientific studies, all affirming that the Save Our Bones Program was right from the get-go.
+Today, I’m thrilled to share with you a just-published meta-analysis of no fewer than 14 scientific studies, all affirming that the Osteoporosis Reversal Program was right from the get-go.

 A meta-analysis is significant, because it covers a number of studies on the same topic.
 To perform such an analysis, researchers collect multiple studies and review them for statistical significance and similarities.